 The SIEF Procedure

-During surgery, the breast implants are removed from the body, the intracapsular spaces which held the breast implants are cleansed, and purified fat liposuctioned from the body is strategically re-injected into the breast tissue.
-Fat grafts are added until the desired shape and size has been achieved.
-Depending on the unique challenges your procedure may pose, Dr. Pinsky may vary his approach as needed to create an optimal outcome.
+The liposuctioned fat is purified in a specific manner with a patented sterile device.
+The fat is then strategically re-injected into the breasts to achieve the desired shape, size, and fullness.
+Depending on the unique challenges your procedure might pose, Dr. Pinsky may vary his approach as needed to create an optimal outcome.

 Recovery after Simultaneous Implant Exchange with Fat

 Your recovery after SIEF will depend upon the unique details of your surgery; however, you should expect some degree of post-surgical tenderness, bruising, and/or swelling.
-In addition to your breasts, the areas of your body treated with liposuction will be recovering as well, and temporary bruising and/or swelling is common in the first few days.
+In addition to your breasts, the area(s) of your body treated with liposuction will be recovering as well, and temporary bruising and/or swelling is common.
 Compression garments will be required to promote proper healing where fat was removed, and Dr. Pinsky will advise you on how long these garments need to be worn.
-Recovery after liposuction typically takes about three weeks, but most patients are able to return to work a week after the procedure.
+Recovery after liposuction typically takes about two to three weeks before patients can return to vigorous activity, but most patients are able to go back to work a week after the procedure.

 Results of Simultaneous Implant Exchange with Fat

 The majority of patients who undergo SIEF are able to achieve a cup size that is slightly less than their augmented breast size with breast implants, or smaller if desired.
 For women who experience breast implant complications (i.e. capsular contracture and others that cause cosmetic abnormalities and/or discomfort) prior to SIEF, the natural-looking breast shape and feel they achieve after SIEF is often a tremendous relief and a boost to self-confidence.
-It is important to note that a certain percentage of the transferred fat is reabsorbed by the body during the healing process; however, patients who desire additional breast volume after the initial procedure may consider undergoing a second round of fat transfers four to six months later.
+It is important to note that a certain percentage of the transferred fat is reabsorbed by the body during the healing process.
+This resorption process is accounted for during the initial procedure; however, occasionally patients who desire additional breast volume after the initial procedure may consider undergoing a second round of fat transfers six to twelve months later.
 To see SIEF before-and-after photos featuring Dr. Pinsky’s patients, we invite you to visit our photo gallery.

-If you want to remove your breast implants and have questions about Simultaneous Implant Exchange with Fat, we welcome you to contact our practice to schedule a consultation with Dr. Pinsky.
+If you want to remove your breast implants for any reason, we welcome you to contact our practice to schedule a consultation with Dr. Pinsky.